Kobe Port Tower

 The Kobe Port Tower (神戸ポートタワー, Kōbe Pōto Tawā) is a landmark in the port city of Kobe, Japan.
-The sightseeing tower was completed in 1963 and was temporarily closed from late 2009 to 28 April 2010 and again to present for renovation.
-It is located in Chuo-ku, Kobe, Hyogo Prefecture, Japan.
+The sightseeing tower was completed in 1963 and was temporarily closed from late 2009 to 28 April 2010 and again from 27 September 2021 to 26 April 2024 for renovation.
+It is located in Chuo-ku, Kobe, Hyōgo Prefecture, Japan.

 History

-The Kobe Port Tower was designed by the Nikken Sekkei Company and it was completed in 1963.
-The maintenance of the whole facility began since November 2009 and The Kobe Port Tower was closed to the public since 12 January 2010 for refurbishment.
-It was renovated and re-opened to public for the sightseeing deck on 19 March 2010 but Kobe Port Tower completes the installation of 7000 light-emitting diodes (LED) lighting equipment with 40 lighting effects starting from the re-opening day by the date of 28 April 2010.
-The facility was once again closed to the public since 27 September 2021 for renovation and seismic retrofitting.
-It is slated to reopen by 2023.
+The Kobe Port Tower was designed by the Nikken Sekkei Company and was completed in 1963.

+The maintenance of the whole facility began on November 2009 and the Kobe Port Tower was closed to the public from 12 January 2010 for refurbishment.
+It was renovated and re-opened to the public for the sightseeing deck on 19 March 2010 but Kobe Port Tower completed the installation of 7,000 light-emitting diodes (LED) lighting equipment with 40 lighting effects starting from the re-opening day of 28 April 2010.
+The building also pays homage to the late Kobe Bryant.

+The facility was once again closed to the public from 27 September 2021 for renovation and seismic retrofitting.
+It reopened on 26 April 2024.

 Architectural features

-The Kobe Port Tower is 108 m high with total of 8 layers that is designed as the outlook of Tsuzumi which is a Japanese drum, and it is the first tower built using a pipe lattice.
+The Kobe Port Tower is 108 m high with a total of 8 layers that is designed to look like a Tsuzumi, a Japanese drum, and it is the first tower built using a pipe lattice.
 The Tower is surrounded by 32 red steel staves as symbolize welcome vessels return to the shore.